originphp/framework/docs/console.md

 bin/console hello run
 ```

 You can also set a main method, which will be run by default if no command is supplied.
-Note: You cannot use

 You can get additional arguments by checking out the args variable in the shell.